gustavclausen/functional-dependency-finder/README.md

 # functional-dependency-finder
 ## Purpose
-Simple CLI-program - written in Python - used to find potential functional dependencies from instances of a relation in a MySQL database.
+Simple CLI-program used to find potential functional dependencies from instances of a relation in a MySQL database.
 Useful tool during normalization of a relational database.

 ## Overview